BryanCarty/Co-Op-Portfolio/README.md

 - Getting on my schools top 10 fittest list after running 107 lengths in the annual bleap fitness test

 - Being picked to be a buddy to a group of incoming first year students during secondary school

+### Volunteering

+I have volunteered at community events in the past such as Ballygar Annual Carnival.

+During my time in competitive swimming I volunteered as a time keeper at some events.

 ### 5 Sample Projects